jduarte/immortus/docs/examples/intermediate.md

-Create a Job and track progress
+Create a Job to process an image and update the progress in UI
 ===

-In this example we assume:

-- you will create a new background job
-- you need an extra field to be displayed (percentage)
-- you may have more then one strategy configured globally

 Routes (file: config/routes.rb)
 ---